raymondkneipp/portfolio-2022/src/pages/posts/1-astro.md

 author: Raymond Kneipp
 avatar: /me.png
 date: 07-04-2022
-title: Welcome to my New Blog!
+title: Welcome to my New Astro Blog!
 description: What is Astro, and why did I create a website with it?
 No more JavaScript?!
 In this post, I talk about how I built my new site with Astro and when you should use it.
 image: /1.png
 ---